 He went on to say the first man to spread his blanket had the right to that piece of earth as long as he needed it, implying some form of ‘temporary ownership’.
-He saw land as something one moved over and used but didn’t settling on.
-He obviously didn’t support john Locke’s enclosure reasoning but that could well be because he couldn’t visualized being able to live off a small parcel of land.
-Of course his thinking could well have been influenced by the encroaching ranching settlers, who, often were not satisfied with less than all the land.
+He saw land as something one moved over and used but didn’t settle on.
+He obviously didn’t support john Locke’s enclosure reasoning but that could well be because he couldn’t visualize being able to live off a small parcel of land.
+Of course, his thinking could well have been influenced by the encroaching ranching settlers, who, often were not satisfied with less than all the land.

 And that brings us to Mr Jefferson who saw a world becoming far more crowded than seen by Mr Locke.
 Thomas Jefferson visualized a time when a populated world would run short of arable land, a quandary that he raised in a letter to James Madison, after spending time with poor people in France,